 You can calculate your estimated tax payments by asking your tax preparer to run an estimate, by using the IRS estimated tax calculation worksheet, or by getting a rough estimate from your previous year's return prepared with tax software:

-Calculating Estimated Taxes for Partnerships, LLC's, S Corporations
+Estimated Taxes for Partnerships, LLCs & S Corporations

-Since owners of partnerships, LLC's, and S corporations are not employees of the business, they receive payments periodically from the business.
 These payments are not subject to withholding, so estimated taxes may need to be paid.
 To calculate estimated tax payments, use the process described above.
-Your distributions from your business can be estimated from previous years, or you can project the current year from the present forward.